Caribbean Stud Poker Tips: Mistakes Everyone Makes

 Quite a frustration, isn't it?

-And it actually happened to some players.
+This happens.
 The difference between $25,000 (or 10 percent of $250,000 in this example) and $1,000 is very significant.

-Plus, Caribbean Stud Poker Paytable there is as good as it can get when playing the game online.
+Plus, the Caribbean Stud Poker Paytable there is as good as it can get when playing the game online.
 The payouts are as follows:

 |Four of a Kind||20:1|